 SEAT Alhambra review

-The seven-seat SEAT Alhambra offers strong value, and won the Best MPV of 2013 at the Auto Express awards
+The seven-seat SEAT Alhambra offers strong value, and three time winner of MPV of the year

 The SEAT Alhambra is the safest MPV too, being awarded five stars in its Euro NCAP safety test.
 It scored the highest points for the safety of adult passengers and performed well for child safety too, just 2% short of being the class leader.
 Although the Fiat Freemont wins for child safety, the SEAT Alhambra has an advantage because the front passenger airbag can be disabled, allowing a rearward facing child restraint to be used, which isn’t possible in the Freemont.

 It may be the cheaper than the VW Sharan, but that doesn’t mean it's the cheapest MPV out there.
 Rivals like the Vauxhall Zafira may cost less, but none can quite match the Alhambra's practicality or economy.
-The entry-level SEAT Alhambra price starts at £25,340 on the road – that’s the price tag for the S trim with the 2.0-litre TDI Ecomotive engine, capable of returning the highest mpg figure of 50.4mpg and the lowest CO2 emissions of 146g/km.
+The entry-level SEAT Alhambra price starts at £25,340 on the road – that’s the price tag for the S trim with the 2.0-litre TDI Ecomotive engine.

 That's also the most efficient version too, returning over 57mpg and emitting 130g/km of CO2.
 However, all diesel versions are capable of over 53mpg.